JavierGalindo91/NYC-Collisions/data pipelines/Ingestion Pipelines/ReadME.md

  <br> </br>
 _________________________________________________________________
 # DAILY UPDATE DATA INGESTION PIPELINE
+This data pipeline is designed to perform the following actiions daily:
+- Retrieve daily records from Socrata API automatically.
+- Process daily data for S3 upload
+- Upload the processed dataset and upload it to S3 bucket _**'nyc-application-collisions/collisions_processed_data'**_

-We will implement this data ingestion pipeline via the AWS cloud environment.
-For now we will go over the code details and we will review the automation part in a separate tutorial.
+We will implement this data pipeline via the AWS cloud environment.
+For now we will go over the code details and we will review the AWS automation component in a separate tutorial.

 #### **Importing Libraries**
 Import necessary Python libraries and modules: including _time_, _pandas_, _logging_, _io_, _datetime_, _boto3_ for AWS interaction, and _Socrata_ for making requests to the Socrata API.